 Swelling of the salivary glands, just below and in front of the ears, is the prominent symptom.
-The testicles.
-Orchitis is painful and sometimes can cause sterility.
-Encephalitis, meningitis, and hearing loss are other rare complications that can occur in people infected at any age.
+The swelling may occur on either side of the neck.
+Other symptoms include pain when chewing or swallowing, fever, weakness, tenderness and swelling of the testicles.